jvvtt/a2gMeasurements/docs/MeasurementSystem.md

 * In a newline write `static routers=10.1.1.1`
 * In a newline write `static domain_name_servers=10.1.1.1`

+### SSH host computer and RFSOC

+To check that the Ethernet network between the host computer and its associated RFSoC is working properly, we can try to establish an SSH connection.
+To do so, open a terminal or command line in the host computer.
+There type the following command:

+!!! warning "Connect to RFSoC"
+    ```sh
+    ssh xilinx@ipaddress
+    ```

+where `ipaddress` should be replaced with `10.1.1.30` if the host computer is the Raspberry Pi, and `ipaddress` should be replaced with `10.1.1.40` if the host computer is the Manifold.

+The password required for the SSH connection is:
+??? warning "Enter password"
+    xilinx

+This will allow you to use the command line of the RFSoC from the host computer.

 ## Host WiFi to router connection